AndrewKalil/holbertonschool-zero_day/README.md

-This is my first emacs edited document.
-I am very exited to begin my Holberton journey
+I am very exited to learn how to code and get started with my programming career.